Kotrotsos/recorder/recorderclient/HOW.AI.md

 This file documents complex parts of the codebase and explains how they work.

+## Simplified Audio Processing Workflow

+### May 23, 2025

+The audio recorder component has been simplified to focus on transcript processing and custom prompts, removing the summarize and analyze options from the dropdown menu.

+### Implementation Details

+1. **Default Action**:
+   - The default selected action is now "transcribe" instead of "summarize"
+   - This ensures users see transcript processing options by default
+   - The AI action dropdown only shows "Process Transcript" and "Use Custom Prompt" (for authenticated users)

+2. **Processing Options**:
+   - When "Process Transcript" is selected, users can choose between:
+     - Keep As Is (Minor Fixes)
+     - Condense (Remove Fluff)
+     - Expand (Add Context)
+   - These options provide different ways to process the raw transcript text

+3. **Custom Prompts**:
+   - Authenticated users can still access the "Use Custom Prompt" option
+   - This allows for personalized processing of transcripts with user-defined prompts
+   - Custom prompts are loaded from the database and displayed in a secondary dropdown

+4. **Code Structure**:
+   - The `processWithAI` function has been simplified to only handle "transcribe" and "custom-prompt" cases
+   - The removed "summarize" and "analyze" cases significantly reduced code complexity
+   - The UI and button text dynamically update based on the selected processing option

+### User Experience

+From a user perspective, the simplified workflow focuses on:
+1. Recording or uploading audio to get a transcript
+2. Choosing how to process that transcript (as-is, condensed, or expanded)
+3. Alternatively, using a custom prompt to process the transcript (for authenticated users)

+This streamlined approach makes the interface more focused and easier to understand, highlighting the primary use case of generating and processing transcripts.

 ## Settings Page Layout Improvement

 ### March 14, 2025